-We’ve devised a route that will push you to your limits, taking you to the most remote part of the Himalayas, where the roads are rebuilt every spring after the harsh winter has taken its toll.
-Starting in the Kullu Valley, we’ll visit isolated villages and camp under a million stars in the Spiti Valley before tackling the notorious roads of the Pangi Valley.
+We’ve devised a route that will push you to your limits (and beyond for one group!), taking you to the most remote part of the Himalayas, where the roads are rebuilt every spring after the harsh winter has taken its toll.
+Starting in the Kullu Valley, we’ll visit isolated villages along the Tibetan border in the Spiti Valley before tackling the notorious roads of the Pangi Valley where we’ll camp under a million stars.
 We’ll zigzag over unimaginable mountain roads on the newest motorcycles in the fleet – the Royal Enfield Himalayan (Classic and Bullets 500cc are available upon request).

 We’ll visit monasteries that are over 1000 years old and national parks with Snow Leopards and Ibex and pass through one of the highest permanent settlements in the world.
 The great rivers – Satluj and Chenab are our guides as they weave their way through the gorge it has created over millions of years, lashing itself into a fury alongside the never-ending hairpins of the infamous Sach Pass at 4,420m.
 The cliffs we ride along, through and sometimes even under, have a sheer drop of over 600m in places.

 On the final leg, the constant flicking from left to right around the corners will have you buzzing and is the most epic way to end your adventure as we ride into the hometown of the exiled Dalai Lama.

 |ADVENTURE DATES||2022 – July, Monday 11th – Friday 22nd

 2023 – August, Monday 21st – September, Friday 1st